Chillwave/idontlikeai.club/README.md

 * Slow down the spread of AI using our creations without consent.

 Mission Statement:
-# Please keep in mind that this is a kinda long rough draft so feel free to edit it as much as your heart desires <3

 "The widespread use of AI has become a significant security and privacy concern that is often overlooked.
 Generative AI consumes numerous forms of media and content for its training, most of which has never been approved for training.